Brand Name: Isentress

 Generic Name: Raltegravir

-Isentress (pronounced eye sen tris) is a chewable or film-coated tablet used to treat HIV.
-Doctors often prescribe Isentress along with other HIV medications, especially Truvada.
+Isentress (pronounced eye-sen-tris) is a chewable or film-coated tablet used to treat HIV.
+Doctors prescribe Isentress along with other HIV medications, especially Truvada.
 The U.S. Food and Drug Administration has approved Isentress for adults and for children who are least two years old and weigh at least 10 kilograms (approximately 22 pounds).

 Read the FDA description of Isentress.

 Isentress is not a cure for HIV.
-It helps to reduce the amount of HIV viruses in your body by preventing the virus from being integrated into CD4+ T cells.
+It is an integrase inhibitor, which helps reduce the amount of HIV viruses in your body by blocking an enzyme that builds or integrates the virus into CD4+ T cells.
 This effect can improve your immune system, making you less susceptible to harmful infections.